Carrington Hotel, Katoomba

-The Carrington Hotel is a heritage-listed former spa, hotel and power station and now hotel and public bar located at Katoomba Street, Katoomba in the City of Blue Mountains local government area of New South Wales, Australia.
-It was designed by John Kirkpatrick and Bosser in 1882; and by Edward H. Hogben with Goyder Brothers in 1911-13; and built from 1882 to 1913 by F. Drewett in 1882; and by Howie, Brown and Moffit in 1912-13.
+The Carrington Hotel is a heritage-listed former spa, hotel and power station and now hotel and public bar located at Katoomba Street, Katoomba in the Blue Mountains region of New South Wales, Australia.
+It was designed by John Kirkpatrick and Bosser in 1882; and by Edward Hewlett Hogben with Goyder Brothers in 1911–13; and built from 1882 to 1913 by F. Drewett in 1882; and by Howie, Brown and Moffit in 1912–13.
 It is also known as Great Western Hotel.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 The Carrington is the only 19th century grand resort hotel still in use in New South Wales.
 It also retains much of the fabric of its major phases of development and continues to occupy the commanding position in Katoomba that it has done since its construction.
 It was built in 1883 by Harry George Rowell, a large hotel owner from Sydney, and was owned by a series of prominent families over the next century.
 Today it is still operating as a hotel.